PRADYUMNANBHATT/library/README.md

-git library is a library app under development
+library is a library app under development